Certificate Program

 How Does It Work?

 Courses: : Courses are available on a wide range of topics, organized into four basic tracks, (see below).
-A Course always includes Web Lectures and also entitles participants to join in Web Briefings, Phone Call-Ins, and Web Question-Posts.
-Four courses, one from each track, are required for Certification.
+A Course always includes on-demand Web Lectures and may also include Phone Call-Ins, and Web Question-Posts.

-Web Lectures: Most of the content, the foundational information, is presented as a series of engaging mini-slide shows, including the Instructor's voice.
+On-Demand Web Lectures: Most of the content, the foundational information, is presented as a series of engaging mini-slide shows, including the Instructor's voice.
 These are available at any time, and also provide CE Hours for licensed psychologists, MFTs, or LCSWs.

 Classroom Option: Some courses are also offered classroom-style on one of Alliant's six campuses throughout the state of California.
 Please see the "CE calendar" or "CE Locations." for additional information.